mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

 Storyboard Scene
 ----------------

-A storyboard scene represents an individual scene in a larger prodcution.
+A storyboard scene represents an individual scene in a larger production.
 There can be multiple keyframes within the duration of a single scene, with the thumbnail representing the first keyframe of a given scene.
 Each scene has a header with editable fields -- such as scene names and durations.
 Storyboard scenes can be inserted before or after any other scene.
 The order of scenes can be changed at any time using drag-and-drop.
 Changing the order of